questrail/taffmat/README.md

 # taffmat

-Python module for reading and writing Teac TAFFmat files.
+A Python module for reading and writing Teac TAFFmat files.

-## About TAFFmat
+## About the TAFFmat file format

 TAFFmat is Teac's proprietary file format used to store data from their LX series and other data recorders, such as the LX-10.